Rafe de Crespigny: Publications

 De Crespigny's publications include China: The Land and its People (Melbourne, 1971); China This Century (Melbourne 1975; 2nd Edition Hong Kong 1992), both discussions of modern China.
 His most significant works, however, are those concerned with the Later Han dynasty and the Three Kingdoms period.
 Among these are Northern Frontier: The Policies and Strategy of the Later Han Empire (Canberra, 1984); while Emperor Huan and Emperor Ling and To Establish Peace (Canberra, 1996) provide an annotated translation of the chronicle for the years 157 to 189 (chapters 54 to 59) and 189 to 220 (chapters 59 to 69) from the Zizhi Tongjian of Sima Guang, respectively.
 He has also published more than twenty articles in Australia and overseas.

 Generals of the South, published in 1990, narrates the rise of the Sun clan and the formation of the Three Kingdoms tripartite.
 It builds on the broad range of his translation experience and is telling about his historical interests.
 Like Northern Frontier, the work focuses on strategies, campaigns and personalities.
 The approach owes a great deal to the narrative tradition of the historical novel Romance of the Three Kingdoms but Generals of the South also discusses the population and development of southern China from the second century AD.
 In dealing with the military defence of the south via the boundary of the Yangtze River, it presents the best discussion of the Battle of Red Cliffs and early Chinese riverine warfare available in English.
 The work also provides an important prelude to further research into the political and cultural divisions of the Northern and Southern dynasties.

 In 2007, A Biographical Dictionary of Later Han to the Three Kingdoms 23–220 AD was published by Brill as a companion to Michael Loewe's biographical dictionary dealing with the Qin, Former Han and Xin periods 221 BC – 24 AD (Brill 2000).

 De Crespigny's more recent publications include Imperial Warlord, a biography of Cao Cao (Brill 2010), which was awarded the Stanislas Julien Prize for 2011 by the French Académie des Inscriptions et Belles-Lettres.
 In 2016 Brill published Fire over Luoyang, a narrative and analytical history of Later Han.
 He was brought on as a consultant for the Creative Assembly strategy video game Total War: Three Kingdoms (released 2019).

 Associations and appointments

 De Crespigny is a Fellow of the Australian Academy of the Humanities.
-He has also been President of the Chinese Studies Association of Australia, a Fellow of the Oriental Society of Australasia, a vice-president of the Australian Institute of International Affairs; and a member of the Asian Studies Association of Australia, the Historical Association (UK) and the Royal Geographical Society of Australasia.
+He has also been President of the Chinese Studies Association of Australia, a Fellow of the Oriental Society of Australasia, a vice-president of the Australian Institute of International Affairs; and a member of the Asian Studies Association of Australia, the Historical Association (United Kingdom) and the Royal Geographical Society of Australasia.